mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 ```

 ### Adding Entries In The Changelog
-Let's apply some basic mutations to the parent genome.
+Let's apply some basic mutations to a parent genome.
+> Insert Parent Genome picture here

 1. Overwrite mutation to site at index 2.
 The overwritten sites will have values of 11, 22, 33.

 | Key | Site Value | Remove Offset  | Insert Offset |
 | --- |:----------:|:--------------:| -------------:|
 |  2  |     11     |       0        |       0       |
 |  3  |     22     |       0        |       0       |
 |  4  |     33     |       0        |       0       |

-_Segment vector contains 3 site values.
-Starting at index 2, each site value will either be inserted in the Changelog or edited if it exists.
-Index key 2 does not exist, so it is inserted in the Changelog.
+> _Segment vector contains 3 site values.
+Starting at index 2, each site value will be either added in the Changelog or edited if it exists.
+Index key 2 does not exist, so it's inserted in the Changelog.
 Site Value is set to 44.
-Since this is an overwrite mutation, the size of the parent genome is not affected.
+Since this is an overwrite mutation, the size of the offspring genome is not affected.
 Remove Offset and Insert offset are both set to zero.
 The steps are repeated for each site value in the segment vector._

 2. Insert mutation to site at index 1.
 The inserted site will have values of 44, 55, 66.

 | Key | Site Value | Remove Offset  | Insert Offset |
 | --- |:----------:|:--------------:| -------------:|
 |  1  |     44     |       0        |       1       |